Coffee & Spice Mills

 As I mentioned above, I own one electric mill (Nutrimill), one both electric and manual (Family grain mill), and one manual-only mill (Country Living, though you can make it motorized or attach a belt to your bicycle and the grinding wheel to grind the grain).
 The Family Grain mill is by far my favorite.
 It’s small, light, and can make everything from fine flour to cracked grains.
 It also has a manual base for when the power is out, and grinds flour more easily and faster manually than my very expensive, huge, heavy, manual Country Living grain mill (which also generates clouds of flour dust).
 It grinds seeds, there’s almost no cleanup (just rinse out the bowl you ground the flour into), and is quieter than the Nutrimill.

-My Nutrimill is electric only, takes longer to clean up, and can only grind a very fine powder despite the settings for coarser — no effect I can see.
-Some people want very find flour, but this has a high glycemic index.
+My Nutrimill is electric only, takes longer to clean up, takes up a huge amount of counter space, and can only grind a very fine powder despite the settings for coarser — it makes no difference I can see.
+Some people want very fine flour, but this has a high glycemic index.
 This mill will grind beans, dent corn and popcorn, though only if I stand there and keep pushing the beans or corn into the hole, which is terribly annoying, because I bought it specifically to grind corn, and it’s awfully noisy with the cover off.
 It has one advantage over the Family Grain Mill in that you can make more flour at one time, more quickly.
 But cleanup takes much longer, and with the Family Grain mill, you could grind flour, wait for the machine to cool down, and grind more flour.
 Also, even after oiling the lid every time after use, sliding it on and off is hard, and if you don’t exactly shove the flour bin in right and far enough, nothing happens.
 Nor can you buy a flaker attachment to make oatmeal (or the 9 attachments of the Family Grain Mill).
 This mill is only $10 less ($260) than the Family Grain Mill motor base and Grain Mill ($270 August 2012).

 Because businesses come and go, currency exchange rates fluctuate, and grain mill prices and shipping costs vary quite a bit, and manufacturers release new or improved grain mills, so this information is probably out of date.